albertodonato/query-exporter/README.rst

 The application is simply run as::

-  query-exporter config.yaml
+  query-exporter

-where the passed configuration file contains the definitions of the databases to connect and queries to perform to update metrics.
+which will look for a ``config.yaml`` configuration file in the current directory, containing the definitions of the databases to connect and queries to perform to update metrics.
+The configuration file can be overridden by passing the ``--config`` option, or setting the ``QE_CONFIG`` environment variable.

 Configuration file format